Songtech-0912/songtech-0912.github.io/content/special-relativity/index.md

 ## More about special relativity

 We've come to the end of this (very) introductory treatment of special relativity.
-For more on special relativity, see the [advanced classical mechanics guide](@/advanced-classical-mech/index.md), and for more on both special and general relativity, you might like reading my (free) online book [Special & General Relativity](https://learntheoreticalphysics.com/relativity/).
+For more on special relativity, see the [advanced classical mechanics guide](@/advanced-classical-mech/index.md), and for more on general relativity, see the [general relativity guide](@/general-relativity/index.md).
+Additionally, you might like reading my (free) online book [Special & General Relativity](https://learntheoreticalphysics.com/relativity/), which contains a comprehensive treatment of special and general relativity.